This tutorial will show you:

 1. Click on the "Select page" command + button that is located on the right of the command.
 From the tool box that appears, choose the "Select" tool.

-2. Click on the "Next" button, on the page, to select this button.
+2. Click on the "Next" button on the page to select it.
 It will highlight in green when selected.